sachinmurali/fansite-analytics-challenge/README.md

 Detect three failed login attempts from the same IP address over a consecutive 20 seconds, and then write to the `blocked.txt` file any subsequent attempts to reach the site from the same IP address over the next 5 minutes.

 For example, if the third consecutive failed login attempt within a 20 second window occurred on `01/Aug/1995:00:00:08`, all access to the website for that IP address would be blocked for the next 5 minutes.
-Even if the same IP host attempted a login -- successful or not -- one minute later at `01/Aug/1995:00:01:08`, that attempt should be ignored and logged to the `blocked.txt` file.
+Even if the same IP host attempted a login -- successful or or not -- one minute later at `01/Aug/1995:00:01:08`, that attempt should be ignored and logged to the `blocked.txt` file.
 Access to the site from that IP address would be allowed to resume at `01/Aug/1995:00:05:09`.

 If an IP address has not reached three failed login attempts during the 20 second window, a login attempt that succeeds during that time period should reset the failed login counter and 20-second clock.